lloydmeta/akanori-thrift/README.md

 Todo
 ===
-1. Make usage of some terms more consistent (e.g. using expected instead of 'old' in many places)
+1. Support for retrieving Trends and/or working with the server in an easy way via the console
 2. More tests
 3. Less usage of futures with closures and move towards FSM ?
-4. Support for retrieving Trends and/or working with the server in an easy way via the console

 Compiling
 =======